Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Methods

 As PNe are the product of the evolution of 1--8 M$_\sun$ stars, the $\alpha$-elements abundances are not expected to be modified during the evolution of the progenitor stars, reflecting the conditions of the ISM at the time the progenitors were formed.
-However, for oxygen a small production or depletion may be observed due to both the dredge-up episodes and the hot-bottom burning during the AGB phase \citep{ventura15}, that depend on the metallicity and the mass of progenitor star.
-The modifications may be more relevant for the most massive progenitor stars, which are rare in the PNe population \citep[see a discussion by][]{stanghellini24}.
-Therefore, the expected modifications in oxygen abundances in PNe are lower than the current uncertainties in the chemical abundances and we can consider oxygen as a proxy of the ISM metallicity.
+However, for oxygen a small production or depletion may be observed due to both the dredge-up (DU) episodes and the hot-bottom burning (HBB) during the AGB phase \citep{ventura15}, that depend on the metallicity and the mass of progenitor star.
+The modifications may be more relevant for the most massive progenitor stars, which are rare in the PNe population \citep[see a discussion by][]{stanghellini24}. \citet{delgado-inglada15} find evidence for oxygen enrichment by $\sim$0.3 dex for a small sample of seven carbon-rich (circumstellar) dust (CRDs) PNe of intermediate metallicities in the range $\log(\mbox{O}/\mbox{H}) + 12 = $ 8.2 -- 8.7, while oxygen is invariant in PNe with oxygen-rich (circumstellar) dust (ORDs).
+They suggest that chlorine (preferentially) and argon should be used as metallicity probes instead of oxygen.
+The theoretical interpretation for this difference is the extra-mixing from the convective shell \citep{garcia-hernandez16}.
+On the other hand, many studies point to oxygen varying in lockstep with other $\alpha$-elements in PNe, specially argon, as e.g. \citet{milingo10,maciel17, cavichia17,kwitter22,tan24}. \citet{maas21} compared chlorine and oxygen abundances from \citet{delgado-inglada15} and \citet{henry04}, selecting PNe with galactocentric radii between 6 and 11 kpc.
+They find good agreement when comparing with abundances from 52 M giants, which would indicate that both chlorine and oxygen in PNe are good ISM metallicity probes. \citet{bhattacharya22} analyze the distribution of oxygen abundances against the argon abundances of 101 Milky Way PNe, whose dust properties and abundances were tabulated by \citet{ventura17}.
+They conclude that there is no segregation of CRD/ORD PNe.
+However they note that mixed chemistry dust (MCDs) PNe that are metal-rich may indicate oxygen depletion.
+These PNe likely evolve from the most massive progenitors that display HBB \citep{ventura17} and represent a small fraction of Galactic PNe \citep{stanghellini24}.

+Consequently, the expected variations in the oxygen abundances of PNe are small compared to current measurement uncertainties.
+However, there are exceptions such as CRDs and MCDs PNe, which may not serve as reliable tracers of ISM metallicity.
+Throughout this work we adopt oxygen as a proxy for the ISM metallicity, subject to the previously discussed caveats.
 To derive the radial abundance gradients, we consider the oxygen abundance ratio O/H, which has been derived for a large number of objects in the Galaxy and has the smallest uncertainties among all known abundances.